frederic-perez/AmE-dictionary/data/idioms.md

 __sugar baby__ A young female or male who is financially pampered/cared for by a sugar daddy or sugar mama in exchange for companionship (i.e. sexual favors).
 __sugar daddy__
 __sugar mommy__
+__sugar talk__ Sugar talk refers to a type of language or communication that is overly flattering, ingratiating, or excessively polite, often with the intention of manipulating or deceiving others.
-__sugarcoat (something)__ To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
+__sugarcoat (something)__ :two: To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
 __sum up__ :two: To give a brief and accurate summary, description, assessment, or representation of something; to summarize.
 A noun or pronoun can be used between “sum” and “up.” _To sum up, we need to reduce our expenditures and target new markets in order to grow._ _Summing up, we can say that yadda yadda yadda._
 __Sunday best__ One’s very best clothes, as one would wear to a Sunday church service. _Rita wanders a highway in her Sunday best._
 __Sunday scaries__
 __sure as hell__ :two: (See _(as) sure as hell_.)
-__sure enough__ :three: As one might have expected; certainly. _Sure enough, that’s what happened._
+__sure enough__ :four: As one might have expected; certainly. _Sure enough, that’s what happened._
 __sure thing__
 __surefire__ :two: Certain to work, be effective, or have a particular outcome; foolproof.
 The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._ _You need some surefire strategies to get your toddler to take medicine._
-__surprise, surprise__ :three: Said ironically of or in a situation in which something very predictable has happened.
+__surprise, surprise__ :four: Said ironically of or in a situation in which something very predictable has happened.
 __survival mode__
 __sus__ _adj_ _slang_ Suspicious, suspect.
 __swamped__ :dart::two: Extremely busy, to the point of being overwhelmed, overburdened, or overworked. _I’d love to come see your game tomorrow, son, but I’m totally swamped with work right now._
-__swan song__ A final performance, product, or accomplishment before someone or something stops creating work or products, as due to death, retirement, closure, etc. From the ancient belief that swans issue a beautiful song-like sound just before they die. _We didn’t know that her performance last night was the singer’s swan song._
+__swan song__ :two: A final performance, product, or accomplishment before someone or something stops creating work or products, as due to death, retirement, closure, etc. From the ancient belief that swans issue a beautiful song-like sound just before they die. _We didn’t know that her performance last night was the singer’s swan song._
 __swear in__ To administer an oath to someone as part of the official process of taking public office.
 A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
 __swear off (something)__ To promise, pledge, or be determined not to do, use, eat, or imbibe something anymore. _Thank you, but I don’t drink.
 I swore off alcohol when my father was killed by a drunk driver._
 __sweat bullets__ :two::dart: To suffer intense distress, anxiety, worry, or fear.